Solomko2/angular-social-auth/README.md

 ```
 4. <strong>Import AuthSocialModule into your app's root module</strong>
 ```
-  import { AuthSocialModule } from 'ngx-social-auth';
+  import { AuthSocialModule } from 'ngx-auth-social';

   @NgModule({
     ...